-One: In early January 2008, during a short fieldtrip to Ghana, I attended a prayer service - Jericho Hour - organised by Action Faith Chapel in Accra.
-This prayer service takes place every Thursday and attracts a large number of people, most of whom are members of other churches yet feel drawn to this powerful event, in the course of which pastors promise 'showers of blessings' that materialise in health, wealth, visa and other much wanted matters (Meyer 2007) (Figure 1).
-Whilst prayers were on, all of a sudden electricity broke down.
+Jericho Hour, Christian Action Faith Chapel, Accra.
+Figure 17.1 that materialize in health, wealth, visa and other much wanted matters (Meyer 2007) (Figure 17.1).
+While prayers were on, suddenly the electricity broke down.
 Through this the importance of microphones became obvious.
-Everything came to a standstill, and prayers could only continue when the generator was switched on - indicating the importance of the 'generator' not only in generating electricity, but religious experience.
-Loudness - to such an extent that participants' bodies vibrate from the excess of sound - and also pastors' use of microphones in rhythmic sayings induce a certain trance-like atmosphere that conveys a sense of an extraordinary encounter with a divine force that is experienced to be present, and that can be reached by opening up and stretching out one's arms.
+Everything came to a standstill, and prayers could only continue when the generator was switched on - indicating the importance of the "generator" not only in generating electricity, but religious experience.
+Loudness - to such an extent that participants' bodies vibrated from the excess of sound - and also pastors' use of microphones in rhythmic sayings induced a certain trance-like atmosphere that conveyed a sense of an extraordinary encounter with a divine force that was experienced to be present, and that could be reached by opening up and stretching out one's arms.